kamilaworonicz-ba/digital-editorial-workflow/README.md

 ## 5. Success Measures & Illustrative NFRs

 ### Success Measures

+> The success measures below are based on observed characteristics of the real AS-IS process and define proposed targets for the conceptual solution.

 - **Revision cycle time:** Within two months of introducing the proposed tool, the time from the first DTP layout of a chapter to focus-testing readiness should not exceed two weeks.
 - **Printed proof reduction:** Within two months of introducing the proposed tool, the number of pages printed during the revision of a 20-page chapter should decrease from approximately 200 pages to no more than 40 pages *(approximately an 80% reduction)*.